mixophrygian/browser_history_mcp/README.md

 ## Usage

-The server provides several tools for analyzing browser history:
+The server provides several tools and prompts for analyzing browser history:

-- `get_browser_history`: Retrieve history entries for a time period
+### Core Tools

-- `detect_active_browser`: Tries to guess your preferred browser by seeing which one is currently active.
+- `detect_active_browser`: Detects which browser is currently active and provides recommendations for accessing history
+- `get_browsing_insights`: Comprehensive analysis tool that retrieves history and performs multiple analyses in one call
-- `group_browsing_history_into_sessions`: Group visits into sessions
+- `analyze_browsing_sessions`: Group visits into sessions with time patterns, categories, and metrics
-- `categorize_browsing_history`: Categorize websites by type
-- `analyze_domain_frequency`: Find most visited domains
-- `find_learning_paths`: Identify learning patterns
+- `search_browser_history`: Search through cached browser history for specific queries
+- `suggest_personalized_browser_categories`: Returns uncategorized URLs for custom categorization
+- `test_browser_access`: Quick test to see what browser databases are accessible
+- `diagnose_safari_support`: Diagnose Safari support and accessibility for debugging

+### Analysis Prompts

-- `calculate_productivity_metrics`: Calculate productivity ratios
+- `productivity_analysis`: Creates a comprehensive productivity analysis prompt
+- `learning_analysis`: Creates a deep learning pattern analysis prompt
+- `research_topic_extraction`: Extract and summarize research topics from browsing history

+### Browser Support

+The server supports Firefox, Chrome, and Safari browser history analysis.
+Note that browsers must be closed to access their history databases.

 ## Privacy